CenterforDigSchol/journal-editor-manual/1-3-submissions.md

 # 1.3 Submissions
 When an author makes a new submission to your journal, the editor is automatically emailed.
-When you log into your Dashboard, you can find it either from your Tasks, or from one of the queues (My Queue, Active, and Archives).
+When you log on to your Dashboard, you can find it either from your Tasks, or from one of the queues (My Queue, Active, and Archives).

 ![My queue](./images/1-3-1.png)